-Three

-Meaning: Hard and consistent work is what is needed to succeed and push forward.

-Symbolism: A cleric and merchant approach a craftsman to enlist his services, knowing he has the skills to make what they want.
+Three Meaning: Hard and consistent work is what is needed to succeed and push forward.
+Symbolism: Two village elders approach a craftsman to enlist his services, knowing he has the skills to build the totem they want.

-Upright: creativity and teamwork
+Upright: creativity, and teamwork

-Reversed: missing skill and incompetence
+Reversed: missing skill, and incompetence

 Four

 Meaning: Be careful with your resources; it is a good time to save and be conservative with finances.

-Symbolism: A man with a stern look on his face sits on a stone bench in front of a city background.
-The four coins represent the hard work and serious effort it takes to accumulate wealth and financially security.
+Symbolism: A warrior counts his coins, making sure he knows how much he has earned.

 Upright: conservation, and cautiousness

-Reversed: miserliness and hoarding
+Reversed: miserliness, and hoarding

 Five Meaning: Be prepared to face material difficulty; you may need to ask for help or borrow money to get through a difficult time.
-Symbolism: A man and a woman seek shelter from the storm but cannot stop to rest.
-They are not allowed to enter the haven, so they must keep going.
-Upright: debt and illness Reversed: loss of resources and persistent health problems
+Symbolism: A man and a woman seek shelter with a tribe, but are turned away; they must persevere to the next opportunity.

-Six Meaning: Share your wealth and success; be grateful for what you have achieved.
-Symbolism: A man of wealth and means decides to give money to the poor and needy; the scales symbolize fairness in what is given and the judgement of worthiness for those asking for help.
-Upright: shared wealth and valued role in community Reversed: greed and stinginess
+Upright: debt, and illness Reversed: loss of resources, and persistent health problems Six Meaning: Share your wealth and success; be grateful for what you have achieved.
+Symbolism: The seated warriors gather to hear the story of success from the standing warrior.
+Upright: shared wealth, and a valued role in community Reversed: greed, and stinginess

-Seven Meaning: Time to consider how you will invest your success; put resources back into what you have that is successful or start a new venture.
-Symbolism: A man tends a bush of pentacles; his hard work has paid off.
-The pentacle separated from the others symbolizes opportunity to pursue a new venture because he has excess resource.
-Upright: long-term planning and dedicated persistence Reversed: lack of vision and wastefulness Eight Meaning: Use your skill and experience to improve your financial status and improve your security.
-Symbolism: An artisan perfects his craft by making new pentacles of the finest design.
-Upright: craftsmanship and expertise Reversed: deception regarding skill and laziness
+Seven Meaning: Time to consider how you will invest your success; put resources back into what you have that is successful, or start a new venture.
+Symbolism: A young warrior guards a fruit bush with seven ripe oranges (coins), symbolizing abundance; his tribe is successful.

+Upright: long-term planning, and dedicated persistence Reversed: lack of vision, and wastefulness Eight Meaning: Use your skill and experience to improve your financial status and improve your security.
+Symbolism: An artisan perfects his craft making new coins of the finest design.
+Upright: craftsmanship, and expertise Reversed: deception regarding skill, and laziness

 Nine Meaning: Focus on your purpose and use it to attain the wealth you desire; be your best to earn the most.
-Symbolism: A mature woman shows the wealth of individual achievement and the positivity associated with a productive life.
-Upright: financial independence and empowerment Reversed: egotism and pride
+Symbolism: A maiden goes to collect the coins (fruits) of her labor; the effort she has put in yielded fantastic results.

-Ten Meaning: Embrace or seek the fulfillment that comes with a partnership that will help you both attain a great and safe life.
-Symbolism: A family is out exploring the city.
-They are the picture of wealth and happiness.
-Upright: long-term gains and inheritance Reversed: missed opportunities and burdensome obligations
+Upright: financial independence, and empowerment Reversed: egotism, and pride Ten Meaning: Embrace or seek the fulfillment that comes with a partnership that will help you both attain a great and safe life.
+Symbolism: A warrior and maiden commit to one another, each brings equal value to the relationship, which will double their wealth once they are together.
+Upright: long-term gains, and inheritance Reversed: missed opportunities, and burdensome obligations

 Page Meaning: Experiment; try not to get lost in starting, but not finishing anything.
-Symbolism: An ablebodied young man holds a pentacle in front of him, contemplating where he will seek his fortune and find his direction in life.
-Upright: apprenticeship and practice Reversed: lack of ability and lack of ambition
+Symbolism: An able-bodied young man holds a coin in front of him, contemplating where he will seek his fortune and find his direction in life.
+Upright: apprenticeship, and practice Reversed: lack of ability, and lack of ambition

 Knight

 Meaning: Time to take decisive action that leads to concrete results; find the solution and act on it.

-Symbolism: A warrior travels to deliver the pentacle, which is a symbol of commerce between two kingdoms and among people.
+Symbolism: A warrior travels to deliver the coin he has, which is a symbol of commerce between two tribes and among people.

-Upright: goal-driven and reliable
+Upright: goal-driven, and reliable

-Reversed: stubborn and misdirected
+Reversed: stubborn, and misdirected